 Most recently, Yu’s mother, 63-year-old Ms. Meihong Wang, has been sentenced to four years in prison for talking to people about the persecution of Falun Gong.

 This is not the first time Wang has been sentenced.
-Wang was sentenced to 11 years following arrest in 2003 and while in prison, officers deprived her of sleep, forced her to work all day in a machine room at 400 °F, mandated her to sit on a small stool for long periods of time, and deprived her of freedom of movement and speech.
+Wang was sentenced to 11 years following arrest in 2003 and while in prison, officers deprived her of sleep, forced her to work all day in a machine room at 400 °F, mandated her to sit on a small stool for long periods of time, and deprived her of any freedom of movement or speech.